HunterAtCMU/NIST_Matlab/README.md

 4: Scroll through the "Debug Output" to verify that the tests were all imported properly.

 5: Save the values either by selecting "Save Results" or copying from the Matlab terminal.

+## To Do:

+- There are a few things which will be updated in future versions.
+First, it would be nice to automatically produce tables with p-value averaging and error bars from multiple runs.
+This is currently done manually with the raw test output.

+- There should be tunable test parameters within the GUI.
+Currently, these need to be set manually within the Python wrapper file.

+- Command line usage is possible, but the details are within the GUI script and the Python wrapper comments.
+This needs to be updated with command line options for file saving, test options, and data segmentation.

+- The data converter should be implemented in Matlab rather than Python.